Skip to content

 9. Fuxi

-Fuxi is the only son that looks more like the Chinese Dragon.
+Fuxi is the only son who looks more like a Chinese dragon.
 It can be found engraved on stone tablets.

 Manifestation of the Chinese Dragon in Daily Life